noahweber1/cloudGPT/README.md

     d) Make sure you define "AWS_ACCESS_KEY_ID" , "AWS_SECRET_ACCESS_KEY", "AWS_DEFAULT_REGION" and "AWS_SESSION_TOKEN" in all GPT_AWS scripts.

     e) Insert the OpenAI credentials into cloud_gpt_aws_cloudwatch.py and run it.

+ _NOTE: The complexity of the solution is inherently tied to the number of tokens you GPT4 model can produce.
+Currently the 32k version is the most powerfull.._

 ### Installation (PyPi still missing)
 ```bash